 There are more than 450 hospitals in Saudi Arabia.
 Classified under:

 - 9% of military hospitals

-The service quality provided at public and private hospitals is of a similar standard.
-The private sector hospitals offer a greater range of treatments; this, however, comes at a cost; hence ex-pats are urged to get insurance.
+The service quality provided at public and private hospitals is similar.
+Private sector hospitals offer a greater range of treatments; however, this comes at a cost; hence, ex-pats are urged to get insurance.

 Public hospitals are reserved for and provide free treatment for all Saudi citizens.
-For specialist treatments, there are much specialist public and private hospitals.
+There are many expert public and private hospitals in Riyadh, Jeddah, etc, for specialist treatments.
 Included in this category is the King Khaled Eye Specialist Hospital, one of the largest eye hospitals in the world.